nwillc/gendb/README.md

 func QueryRowContext[T any](db *sql.DB, ctx context.Context, binder func(*T) []any, query string, args ...any) *genfuncs.Result[T]
 ```

-QueryRowContext performs a query with arguments using a binder to assign the first row returned to a single result\.
-If multiple rows are returned the first one is used\.
-If no rows are returned the error sql\.ErrNoRows is returned\.
+QueryRowContext performs a query with arguments using a binder to assign the first row returned to a single result.
+If multiple rows are returned the first one is used.
+If no rows are returned the error sql.ErrNoRows is returned.

 ## func [SingleBinder](<https://github.com/nwillc/genfuncs/blob/master/gendb.go#L131>)